-Quartile 4 firms-the group of firms that win more and better contracts one year after the Winning-contracts training-continue to benefit three years after the training.
+The group of firms that win more and better contracts one year after the Winning-contracts training continue to benefit three years after the training.
 They do so across all four categories of outcomes we consider.
-We show group-specific treatment effects on measures of bids and contracts won, new buyers, quality of contracts won, and firm performance three years after the training in Figure 2 (and in Appendix Table A.9).
-The firms that did not benefit a year after the training-quartiles 1-3-continue not to do so three years after the training.
-Quartile 4 firms in contrast continue to benefit as measured through many (but not all) of the outcomes we consider.
-The improvements are generally somewhat smaller than in the shorter run, but Quartile 4 firms appear to continue bidding on more tenders, winning contracts from international buyers, and employing more workers to fulfil their formal contracts.
-We also see marginally significant impacts on measures of firm growth three years after the week-long training.
+We show group-specific treatment effects on measures of bids and contracts won, new buyers, quality of contracts won, and firm performance three years after the training in Figure 2 (and in Appendix Tables A.10 and A.11).33 The firms that did not benefit a year after the training continue not to do so three years after the training.

+Quartile 4 firms continue to benefit as measured through many (but not all) of the outcomes we consider.
+The improvements are generally somewhat smaller than in the shorter run, but Quartile 4 firms appear to continue bidding on and winning more tenders, winning contracts from international buyers, and supplying private sector and government entities.34 We also see marginally significant impacts on measures of firm growth three years after the week-long training.
 We show this in Figure 3.
-Our estimates indicate that Quartile 4 firms employ about one or 30 percent more workers in total, and are about 12 percent more likely to operate, relative to comparable control group firms, three years after learning how to sell to large buyers.
+Our estimates indicate that Quartile 4 firms employ about one or 30 percent more workers in total, and are about 12 percent more likely to operate, relative to comparable control group firms, three years